kayak/redux-data-model/docs/docs/api/interfaces/modeloptions.md

 An effect function receives an action, an object with saga's effects, and the action creators as arguments respectively.
 For a list of saga's effects available to you see [this](https://redux-saga.js.org/docs/api/#effect-creators).
 The saga effects won't include takeLeading, takeLatest, and takeEvery blocking effects.
-For using those employ a Subscriber instead.

 **`example`**
 *fetchPostsByUser({ userId }, sagaEffects, actionCreators) {